adobe/helix-markdown-preview/README.md

 ![Extension icon enabled](src/images/helix_logo_16.png)
 3. Click the Helix icon in the tool bar.
 4. A popup opens, showing the rendered markdown.

+## Helix Configuration
+1. Right-click the Helix icon and select 'Options'
+2. Click checkbox to use Helix rendering
+3. Provide the base URL of your Helix instance (e.g. 'http://localhost:3000')

 ## 3rd party dependencies